 \section{Derivation of large-$D$ DSFF results}

-For the disconnected part, Eq.~\eqref{Fdis}, we use the following result for the associated Laguerre polynomials which holds for large $D$, but fixed $\alpha$ and $x>0$~\cite{szeg1939orthogonal}:
+Starting from the exact analytical expressions derived in Sec.~\ref{AppDSFF}, we now obtain the asymptotic form of the DSFF of eGinUE by employing suitable approximations valid in the large-$D$ limit.
+For the disconnected part [Eq.~\eqref{Fdis}], we use the following asymptotic form of the associated Laguerre polynomials~\cite{szeg1939orthogonal}, which holds for large-$D$

-where, as indicated earlier, $J_\alpha(u)$ is the Bessel function of order $\alpha$.
-This readily leads to the large-$D$ approximation given in Eq.~\eqref{FdisAsy}.
-The connected part of the DSFF is more involved due to presence of double sum, as given in Eq.~\eqref{Fconn}.
-Fortunately, for the connected part, a very good approximation for the SFF (equivalently DSFF) of GUE has been derived in Ref.~\cite{liu2018spectral}, which is given by
+with fixed $\alpha$ and $x>0$.
+Here, $J_{\alpha}(u)$ denotes the Bessel function of order $\alpha$.
+This readily leads to the large-$D$ approximation of the disconnected part [Eq.~\eqref{Fdis}] as

+The connected part of the DSFF is more involved due to the double summation appearing in Eq.~\eqref{Fconn}.
+However, for the connected part, a very good approximation for the SFF (equivalently DSFF) of GUE has been derived in Ref.~\cite{liu2018spectral}, given by